DimaMasakovsky/DimaMasakovsky/README.md

 ### Hi there, I'm Dima! 🧐

-I'm a junior Front-End developer and currently looking for a job 👋
+I'm a junior Front-End developer 👋

 #### Languages, Skills and Tools